Joe Johnson (basketball)

 Joe Marcus Johnson (born June 29, 1981) is an American former professional basketball player.
 Nicknamed "Iso Joe", he played college basketball for the Arkansas Razorbacks.
 After two years with Arkansas, he declared for the 2001 NBA draft where he was drafted 10th overall by the Boston Celtics.

 Johnson was a seven-time NBA All-Star and also played for the Phoenix Suns, Atlanta Hawks, Brooklyn Nets, Miami Heat, Utah Jazz and Houston Rockets, while also representing the United States national team.
 While playing for the Hawks, he earned the nickname "Iso Joe" for his skills on isolation plays.
 He is one of 52 NBA players to score 20,000 career points.
 At the time of his retirement, Johnson was the last active player in the NBA to have shared the court with Michael Jordan.

 Early life

-Born in Little Rock, Arkansas, Johnson was a member of the William E. Thrasher Boys & Girls Club as a child and attended Little Rock Central High School, a school that had produced other athletes including Baseball Hall of Famers Brooks Robinson and Bill Dickey, as well as football player Fred Williams and collegiate football coach Houston Nutt.
-In his senior year, he led the Tigers to a state title, averaging 18.5 points, 7.8 rebounds, and 5.2 assists,and was named Arkansas Mr. Basketball.
+Born in Little Rock, Arkansas, Johnson was a member of the William E. Thrasher Boys & Girls Club as a child and attended Little Rock Central High School, a school that had produced other professional athletes including Baseball Hall of Famers Brooks Robinson and Bill Dickey, as well as football player Fred Williams and collegiate football coach Houston Nutt.
+In his senior year, he led the Tigers to a state title, averaging 18.5 points, 7.8 rebounds, and 5.2 assists, and was named Arkansas Mr. Basketball.